Avita Medical

-Avita Medical is a clinical and commercial company developing and marketing a range regenerative medicine products.
+Avita Medical is a clinical and commercial company developing and marketing a range of regenerative medicine products.
 The first regenerative medicine product brought to the market by Avita Medical was ReCell spray-on skin for the treatment of burns.
-The two latest products are ReNovaCell, for Aesthetics and Plastic applications including skin trauma, and ReGenerCell for the treatment of chronic wounds.
-The Avita Medical regenerative product range is currently marketed in Europe, the Middle East, Africa (EMEA) and Australia.
+The two latest products are PermeaDerm, a transparent, biosynthetic bilayer wound matrix used for temporary wound coverage (temporization) after surgical excision of burns or trauma, and Cohealyx, a bovine-derived collagen dermal matrix used by burn and trauma surgeons to treat severe wounds and full-thickness burns by accelerating blood vessel formation in order to prepare damaged wound beds for skin autografts.

 Company history

 Originally named "Clinical Cell Culture" and listed on the ASX under the symbol "C3", the company restructured under the name "Avita Medical" in June 2008.
 In 2015, the company conducted a strategic divestment of its respiratory business, including the Breath-a-Tech and Funhaler products, to support focus on its regenerative products.

-Avita Medical is traded both on the Australian stock market under the ticker symbol AVH and on the American OTC stock market under the ticker symbol AVMXY.
+Avita Medical is traded both on the Australian stock market under the ticker symbol AVH and on the NASDAQ Capital Market under the ticker symbol RCEL.

 ReCell, spray-on skin

 ReCell is a device that enables clinicians to treat wounds and skin defects using very small samples of the patient's own cells.
 The procedure is performed on site at bedside and takes approximately 25 minutes to complete and does not require laboratory facilities, off-site culture of tissues or specialized staff.
-ReCell is approved in EMEA countries, China, and Australia and is in Pivotal/PIII trials in the US for burns as a first indication and a Pilot/PII US study underway for scars.
+ReCell is approved in the United States, Europe, the United Kingdom, Australia, New Zealand, Japan and China.

 February 12, 2018 AVITA Medical announced that the U.S. Food and Drug Administration (FDA) has approved a significant increase in the number of patients who may be treated in the United States with the ReCell Autologous Cell Harvesting Device under a FDA Compassionate Use Investigational Device Exemption (IDE) program.
 Under the expanded protocol, up to 88 patients with life-threatening injuries, including severe burns, may be treated with ReCell.
 This is the fifth expansion to the Compassionate Use protocol for ReCell approved by the FDA and expands by 20 the number of patients who may be treated.
 Eligible patients are those who have insufficient healthy skin available for standard skin grafting treatment of their injuries and whose treating physicians believe there to be no suitable alternative treatment.

 In October 2017, Avita Medical started to raise a goal of $17 million in capital for the product.
 The company worked with the Biomedical Advanced Research and Development Authority (BARDA) to raise money toward commercializing the product on the U.S. market.